kev-ms/factrory-fleet/apps/prometheus/README.md

 ## Grafana Cloud Configuration

-The prometheus deployment expects to retrieve the value for the Grafana Cloud API Key from a kubernetes secret.
+The Prometheus deployment expects to retrieve the value for the Grafana Cloud API Key from a kubernetes secret.
 To acheive this, we store the value as a secret in Key Vault.
 Each member of the fleet retrieves the value from Key Vault during setup and creates the needed secret on the cluster.

 ### Prometheus secret (password)